 Retail stores can now operate at 50% customer capacity.
 Rivertown Crossings Mall, Woodland Mall and Tanger Outlet Mall are open, though not all of its stores are.
 Select stores at all three malls are offering curbside pickup service.
 Other shopping areas like Breton Village Shopping Center and Gaslight Village are open for shopping.
-Many retailers across the region are encouraging online shopping while they prepare their stores for in-store shopping.
+Many retailers across the region have upgraded their online shopping experience to expand access to their stores.
 Search our retail listings by merchandise category and neighborhood, and check with individual retailers for opening details.
 Face masks are required for all indoor spaces if you are unvaccinated or not fully vaccinated.
 Check with store websites to see if vaccinated individuals are also encouraged to wear masks.
 Mask policies will vary as retailers do their best to protect team members and customers; please be patient.

 The health and safety of visitors and residents is our paramount concern.
 Thank you for your patience as we reopen the right way – carefully and deliberately, with protocols and procedures in place to protect all of us as much as possible.
 We look forward to your visit!